mspanwar21/CST8917_A2_Serverless_Applications/README.md

 - **Monitoring & Observability**
 - **Pricing Model** (high-level)
 - **Strengths & Weaknesses** (serverless perspective)

-> Note: Capabilities and pricing vary by region/sku.
-Always verify limits and costs in the provider’s calculator/documentation for your target region.

 ---

 ## 🔎 Quick Mapping Table